WordPress GPL License

 WordPress plugin development best practices

-3. Freedom to Modify: Make WordPress Your Own
+3. Freedom to Change: Make WordPress Your Own

 GPL empowers you to build derivative works based on the core software.
 This could be anything from a niche plugin that optimizes image SEO to a full-fledged theme that transforms your website’s visual identity.
 But here’s the twist – the GPL requires your derivative work to inherit the same open-source spirit.